Adnuntius/documentation/other-useful-information/identification-and-privacy/user-identification.md

 This page describes the methods that can be used to either avoid user identification altogether (applies with cookieless ad serving), or to identify them with various data.

 {% hint style="info" %}
-The list below only lists the consent required to create the user identifier.
+The list below only discusses the consent required to create/read the user identifier.
 Further consent may be required to use that data, e.g. to select personalised advertisements.
 {% endhint %}

+The different approaches that Adnuntius uses to **read** a user identifier are described below, in order of priority.
+When an identifier is found, it may then (if the user has consented) be written to the user's device.
+This means, for example, that when a new user is first encountered an identifier may be assigned via *Fingerprinting* (item 4 below) and then written to a *Third Party Cookie*.
+Subsequent requests then may read the identifier via the cookie (item 2 below).

 ## **1 External User Identifier**